omeka/Documentation/source/Reference/libraries/globals/queue_css_file.rst

 .. include:: /Reference/libraries/globals/summary/queue_css_file.rst

-.. php:function:: queue_css_file(string|array $file, string $media = all, string|bool $conditional = , string $dir = css)
+.. php:function:: queue_css_file($file, $media = 'all', $conditional = false, $dir = 'css')

-    Declare that a CSS file or files will be used on the page.
+    Add a CSS file or files to the current page.

-    All "used" stylesheets will be included in the page's head.
-This needs to becalled either before head(), or in a plugin_header hook.
+    All stylesheets will be included in the page's head.
+This needs to be called either before head(), or in a plugin_header hook.

+    :type $file: string|array
-    :param string|array $file: File to use, if an array is passed, each array member will be treated like a file.
+    :param $file: File to use, if an array is passed, each array member will be treated like a file.
+    :type $media: string
-    :param string $media: CSS media declaration, defaults to 'all'.
+    :param $media: CSS media declaration, defaults to 'all'.
+    :type $conditional: string|bool
-    :param string|bool $conditional: IE-style conditional comment, used generally to include IE-specific styles.
+    :param $conditional: IE-style conditional comment, used generally to include IE-specific styles.
 Defaults to false.
+    :type $dir: string
-    :param string $dir: Directory to search for the file.
+    :param $dir: Directory to search for the file.
 Keeping the default is recommended.

 *****
 Usage